Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to apologize and admit that you were wrong, usually in a way that is painful or humiliating.
-The phrase does not refer to eating actual humble pie, but is figurative, referring to the act of accepting responsibility or showing contrition.
+The idiom does not refer to eating actual humble pie, but is figurative, referring to the act of accepting responsibility or showing contrition.

 Origin: